A full MBA, two weekends per month, while continuing your work

 And Case Competition

 Integrated Second Year Program

-The McGill MBA Japan Program offers an Integrated Second year program that develops a well-rounded manager with solid Financial and General Management capabilities.
+The McGill MBA Japan Program offers an Integrated Second year program that develops a well-rounded manager with solid General Management capabilities.

 The program structure is recursive and self-reinforcing, such that the student will have the competencies to lead in an interconnected, globalized environment.
 McGill MBA Japan graduates have the tools and mindsets needed to lead existing organizations, and to identify, organize, and build new enterprises.